 For detailed information on the Office of AA/EEO Investigations and Hiring formal complaint process go to: http://odaa.gsu.edu/resources/internal-complaint-process-faqs

 Opportunity Development & Diversity Education Planning (ODDEP) has overall responsibility for leadership, coordination and an oversight of the University’s affirmative action and diversity education initiatives.
 ODDEP provides diversity education and compliance training, consulting to managers, supervisors and staff employees, and consulting for the university.

-Additionally, ODDEP monitors all matters within the University that pertain to affirmative action, equal opportunity and diversity.
-ODDEP collects and analyzes affirmative action data, investigates complaints of harassment and discrimination, and participates in resolution, maintains the university’s written affirmative action and diversity plans, develops policy statements and procedures and monitors staff and faculty hires.
-ODDEP manages implementation of the university’s Diversity Strategic Plan.
+Additionally, ODDEP monitors all matters within the University that pertain to equal opportunity.
+ODDEP collects and analyzes data, investigates complaints of harassment and discrimination, and participates in resolution, develops policy statements and procedures, and monitors staff and faculty hires.

 The University System of Georgia Ethics Policy is central to faculty members’ upholding of Professional Standards at Georgia State University.
 In order to ensure that all actively employed University System of Georgia (USG) employees are cognizant of and adhering to their obligations with respect to the USG Ethics Policy, all individuals employed by the USG or one of its institutions in any capacity shall participate in USG Ethics Policy training, and shall certify compliance with the USG Ethics Policy on a periodic basis.
 Georgia State University’s Initial Ethics Course and Refresher Ethics can be accessed through iCollege from the Human Resources Ethics Training webpage.